 Why Do You Run?
 If you would like to share your story with the Racertrips™ community, email us to find out how.

-Gaby ran his first marathon at age 50 in Bordeaux, France, and has since finished more than 64 marathons and 4 ultras.
+Gaby ran his first marathon at age 50 in Bordeaux, France, and has since finished more than 78 marathons/ultra marathons.
 He’s a qualifying member in both Marathon Maniacs and the 50 States Marathon Club.
-He’s aiming to finish his 50th state this year in Honolulu, and he has his eye on completing all six of the Abbott World Marathon Majors.
-He’s already run Berlin, Chicago, New York and London and is looking to finish up with Boston and Tokyo in 2019.
-Gaby is a Brand Ambassador for Nuun Energy, Marathon Maniacs (Illinois and Chicago), XOSKIN Running Apparel, and Racertrips.
+In 2019, he ran the Boston Marathon to earn his Sixth Star for the Abbott World Marathon Majors.
+He’s also one state away from finishing a marathon in all 50 states and has set an ambitious goal to complete 100 marathons by the end of 2019.
+Gaby is a Brand Ambassador for Racertrips, Nuun Energy, Marathon Maniacs (Illinois and Chicago), and XOSKIN Running Apparel.